You are here: Home > About the Council > Council Districts > District 6 - Jack Schron

 Previously, a 12-year member of the Chagrin Falls Board of Education, he also has served on founding board of the Clean Ohio Council, board member and Vice Chairman of MAGNET and the boards of Wire-net & NOCHE: Northeast Ohio Council on Higher Education.
 He believes these community-service experiences provide him with the tools to promote strong ethics, build the new county government, and renew the entrepreneurial spirit to create jobs in our county.

-Mr. Schron married his wife, Mary Ellen, in 1970, and has three adult sons and four grandchildren residing in the area.
+Mr. Schron married his wife, Mary Ellen, in 1970, and they have three adult sons and six grandchildren all residing in the area.

 Mr. Schron chairs the Economic Development & Planning Committee and serves as a member of the Finance & Budgeting, Health, Human Services & Aging and Education, Environment & Sustainability Committees.

 District 6, which encompasses approximately 124 square miles, includes the cities of Brecksville, Broadview Heights, Independence, Mayfield Heights, Seven Hills, and Solon; the villages of Bentleyville, Brooklyn Heights, Chagrin Falls, Gates Mills, Glenwillow, Hunting Valley, Mayfield, Moreland Hills, Oakwood, Valley View, and Walton Hills; as well as Chagrin Falls Township.
 The southern border of the District is Summit County, the eastern border is Geauga County, and the northern border is Lake County.
 With a 2010 population of 119,680 persons and a housing unit count of 52,262 units, the District contains 9.3% of the County’s population and 8.4% of the County’s housing units.